 “Kids really get into the storytelling,” Farmer says.
 “They know the Three Sisters and have interesting interpretations when we paint the legends.”

-Among the many exhibits at Shako:wi, Latocha chose the Chief Rockwell exhibit as her favorite.
+Among the many exhibits featured at Shako:wi is one on Chief Rockwell.
 Chief William Rockwell wore his western-style headdress in public because, at the time, that is how non-Natives expected all American Indians to dress.
 The cultural tradition of the headdress can be explained through Chief Rockwell’s shared experience.

 The history of lacrosse, and more specifically the evolution of the lacrosse stick, is the most recent exhibit at the center.
 “Ká:lahse’ – a Haudenosaunee Tradition” offers visitors a look into how the traditional game of lacrosse was played by the Oneidas and how it affected today’s game.
 Wooden lacrosse sticks line the wall of the exhibit with information detailing how they are made.